Understanding 4/20 as a Percentage: A complete walkthrough

 - 5/25 (multiplying by 5/4)

 All these fractions are equivalent to 4/20 and ultimately represent 20%.
-This understanding helps develop a deeper appreciation of the flexibility and interconnectedness within the number system That's the part that actually makes a difference.
-Surprisingly effective..
+This understanding helps develop a deeper appreciation of the flexibility and interconnectedness within the number system Took long enough..

 Real-World Applications: Using Percentages in Everyday Life